BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-04-09-kubecon-europe-2024.md

 If we were to suggest a few things to KubeCon’s organizers:

  * 30 minutes talks is sometimes a bit short and longer talks could go deeper into technical details;
- * rooms were not big enough for popular talks -- and we’re talking about “tech” talks, not GenAI ;-)
+ * rooms were not big enough for popular talks -- and we’re talking about “tech” talks ;-)
  * food 😵.
 I mean, we’re French 😅

 Once again, we come back from KubeCon full of energy and ideas, ready for an exciting new year!